SaintSauce/recreation-of-doom/README.md

 ### Installing

-A step-by-step series of examples that tell you how to get a development environment running:
+A step-by-step series of the necessary commands that tell you how to get a development environment running, assuming you are running this on a Git supported interface:

 1. **Clone the repository:**